atomisthq/docs/docs/quick-starts/project-templates/cli/creating-a-local-project-based-on-local-template.md

-## Creating a new Local Project from an Atomist Project Tempalte using the Shell
+## Creating a new Local Project from an Atomist Project Template using the Shell

 TBD